MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

     REG ADD HKCU\Software\Microsoft\OneDrive /v EnableADAL /t REG_DWORD /d 0 /f

-After running the above command, the guest users will need to:
+After running the above command, the guests will need to:

 1. Close the sync client (right-click the OneDrive icon in the notification area and select "Close OneDrive.")
 2. In the search box on the taskbar, enter "OneDrive," and then click OneDrive in the search results.
 Users may need to enter their password after OneDrive restarts.